Randy Ribay

 Randy Ribay is an American writer of middle grade and young adult fiction.
 Among other awards, Ribay has won the 2019 Freeman Award from the National Consortium for Teaching About Asia and was a finalist for the 2019 National Book Awards for Young People's Literature category for his book Patron Saints of Nothing.

-Personal life
+Life

-Born in the Philippines and raised in the Midwest, Ribay initially studied aerospace engineering, but later changed his major to English literature and earned a Bachelor of Arts in English literature from the University of Colorado Boulder.
+Born in the Philippines and raised in the Midwestern United States, Ribay initially studied aerospace engineering, but later changed his major and earned a Bachelor of Arts in English literature from the University of Colorado Boulder.
 His master's degree was in language and literacy from Harvard Graduate School of Education.

 Ribay teaches high school English in San Francisco, California.

 He began his writing career by writing poetry but broke into the prose writing scene by participating in Pitch Slam at a Writer's Digest annual conference.